Sit Down Before Reading: A Memoir by Dave Bexfield

 Stick with me, here, because what they discovered is critically revealing.

 [I am interrupting this analysis as the ghost of SDBR future.
-While most of Sit Down Before Reading was written and published in real time, Chapter 36 was written over the course of months.
+While most of Sit Down Before Reading was written and published in real time, much of Part IV was written over the course of months.
 As new revelations emerged, past interpretation of data changed with it.
 Instead of revising and hacking up this part to mesh with later findings, I’ve opted to leave this deep-dive exploration into the minutiae of diagnostic markers relatively unchanged for reasons that will be illuminated pages from now.
 The following analysis is still quite relevant, only in ways unexpected.
 And rest assured, future entries are not going to be so technically dense, thank heavens.
 I will now return you to our story.]

 Seriously, stick with me, here, because what they discovered is critically revealing.